volodymyrhudyma/blog/content/blog/react-antipatterns-index-as-a-key.md

 Run it, find and issue, understand why it happens and fix it.

 This is your homework, time to feel like a student.. again.

+I strongly encourage you not to skip this exercise, since only by putting your knowledge into practice you will gain confidence in what you do.

 Please, let me know in the comments below whether you managed to solve it or not.